Bank holiday weekend

 Collaboration

-Contact the Cleft Collective directly at email: [email protected] to discuss your research question further as their team is there to support you in any way they can.
+Contact the Cleft Collective directly by emailing: [email protected] to discuss your research question further as the team is there to support you in any way they can.
 Where appropriate, they may also be able to discuss the potential of setting up a nested study with you, where new data is collected on a subsample of the cohort.